Join Here | Log In

 GSTM1 and GSTT1 (Glutathione S-Transferases):

-The GST enzymes involved in the detoxification of various xenobiotics, including lead.
+The GST enzymes are involved in the detoxification of various xenobiotics, including lead.
 Null genotypes of GSTM1 and GSTT1, resulting from gene deletions, have been associated with higher blood lead levels.
 The absence of these enzymes may impair the body’s ability to eliminate lead efficiently.

 HFE (Hemochromatosis Gene):